Tiramisioux/cinemate/README.md

 - HDMI monitor has to be connected on startup for scripts to work.
 - Sometimes script does not recognize SSD drive on startup.
 Then try disconnecting and connecting the drive again.
-- Be sure to do a safe shutdown of the Pi before removing the SSD.
+- Be sure to unmount or do safe shutdown of the Pi before removing the SSD.

 ## To-do